hurchalla/util/README.md

-# Programming by Contract
+# Util
-Programming by Contract for C++ and C
+Various utility C++ files for use across projects, including a utility for Programming by Contract (for C++ and C)

 ## Author